NickTulett/esp32_bluetooth_2004/README.md

 If the internal DAC is selected, analog audio will be available on GPIO25 and GPIO26.
 The output resolution on these pins will always be limited to 8 bit because of the internal structure of the DACs.

+The DAC can be connected to 3.3V or 5V but the LCD must be powered by 5V.

 ### Configure the project

 ```